- -18%

 1071 XX Amsterdam

 Amsterdam is filled with incredible sights and extraordinary attractions.
 Amsterdam is 750 years old and much of this history can be seen when you go sightseeing in Amsterdam.
-The bus will take you around the city centre, passing by and stopping at some of the top sights in the city.
+Hop on Hop off Amsterdam tours takes you around the city centre and stops at some of the city's best attractions.

 For instance, to the De Gooyer windmill which dates back to 1814, though there was another mill at that location in the 16th-century.
 Or hop-off the bus at the Museum District, which is steps away from historic museums like the Rijksmuseum.
 Or step off the bus at the Jordaan, this former working-class neighbourhood is now home to art galleries, speciality shops and restaurants.

 Amsterdam is filled with incredible sights and extraordinary attractions.
 Amsterdam is 750 years old and much of this history can be seen when you go sightseeing in Amsterdam.
-The bus will take you around the city centre, passing by and stopping at some of the top sights in the city.
+Hop on Hop off Amsterdam tours takes you around the city centre and stops at some of the city's best attractions.

 For instance, to the De Gooyer windmill which dates back to 1814, though there was another mill at that location in the 16th-century.
 Or hop-off the bus at the Museum District, which is steps away from historic museums like the Rijksmuseum.
 Or step off the bus at the Jordaan, this former working-class neighbourhood is now home to art galleries, speciality shops and restaurants.